mariadb-corporation/mariadb-connector-python/doc/source/module.rst

     - pool_name -- Name of the pool
     - pool_size -- Size of the pool.
 If this value is not provided, a default size of 5 pool connections will be used.
-    - pool_reset -- If set to `True` the connection will be resetted after close() method was called.
+    - pool_reset -- If set to `True` the connection will be reset after close() method was called.

 .. data:: apilevel